Shruthy Menon

-Shruthy Menon (born 20 April 1984) is an Indian actress, television host, professional Master of ceremonies and model.
+Shruthy Menon is an Indian actress, television host, professional Master of ceremonies and model.
 She is currently the anchor for Sonu Nigam's concerts worldwide as well as the TV show Ugram Ujwalam.

 Personal life

 Shruthy Menon was born to Malayali parents Sreevalsan Unni Menon & Shashi Menon in Mumbai.
 She got engaged to businessman Sahil Timbadia in 2017, with the couple getting married later in the year.